 Before you start, I want to warn you that making Malasadas is a long and tedious process.
 So, I would highly recommend choosing a free day to do this or enlist some little helpers.
 If you’ve never made these before, I also recommend watching How to Make Portuguese Doughnuts on Youtube so you can see the consistency of the dough. **I did not follow this recipe, but this video gives you a good idea of the dough consistency only**

-***These are best eaten fresh and warm.
-These do not keep well and should be eaten in the same day you make them.
-On the plus side, I actually placed some of the dough in the refrigerator and was able to keep it for two days before the integrity of the recipe began to decline.
-Sorry, can’t tell you how many doughnuts this yields because my kids ate these faster than I was making them***
+If you don’t want to fry all the dough in one day, it can be refrigerated.
+I tested this and was able to keep it for two days before the integrity of the recipe began to decline.
+Sorry, can’t tell you how many doughnuts this yields because my kids ate these faster than I was making them.

 - 1 Pkg.
 Active Dry Yeast